The 3 Types of Breast Milk: Definition Benefits

 Frequently Asked Questions (FAQs)

 In humans, mothers produce three types of breast milk: colostrum, transitional milk, and mature milk.
-Colostrum is produced immediately after birth, transitional milk is produced until up to two weeks postpartum, and mature milk comes in after that.
+Colostrum is made immediately after birth, transitional milk is produced until up to two weeks postpartum, and mature milk comes in after that.

 Q2.
 What is the difference between foremilk and hindmilk?